 ZK: My career is possible because of the internet, and the because internet levels the playing field, there’s no gatekeepers.
 I can interact directly with my potential fans and I can sell my music directly to them.
 And when iTunes came along, it was kind of revolutionary in a number of ways, and one of them was that they gave the same deal to every single artist.
 Traditionally, with a record deal, you don’t know what the deals are because they’re under NDA agreements and they can’t discuss them, but it might be that an artist might get X amount of dollars for their advance, and they only get a few pennies per album, a different artist at the same label might not get much of an advance and more back in payments, and they’re all different.
 But with iTunes, everybody gets 70 percent of every sale, and Apple keeps 30 percent.
 It meant that it’s still the burden instilled in the artist to go out there and promote your music and do your own thing, however, if you’re able to do that, you can make the same amount of money as somebody who’s on a major label! [laughs] You’re getting the same deal!
 So I have a direct label account with iTunes, and if somebody goes and buys a track for 99 cents–We’re giving and taking pennies here–I make roughly, slightly less than 70 cents, and it’s extremely fair.

 To go to Spotify, we’re moving towards this world where people are buying less and less digital music, and instead they’re streaming it, but Spotify has a throwback to the old way of doing things.
 They have different deals with each artist and each label, and they don’t allow independents to even negotiate, so, I can’t actually just go up to Spotify and put my music up there, I have to go through a gatekeeper, going back to the old model.
 So the gatekeeper I have to go through is somebody who aggregates music, for example, CD Baby or something.
 So Spotify makes its money through subscription fees, like if you get a monthly subscription for Spotify, that’s one way.
 The other way is advertising, in fact they make more money from advertising!
-But the major labels, they get a percentage share of Spotify’s profits, like share price, they own shares in Spotify–Across the board, they make money.
+But the major labels, they get a percentage share of Spotify’s profits, like Amazon does with outside products and Amazon stock price, they own shares in Spotify–Across the board, they make money.
 So, it doesn’t matter for them about the exact streaming rates for a particular artist.
 In other words, like Warner’s, or Universal, they make money off of me!
 People go up there and they listen to my music and there’s advertisements up there and stuff, Universal Music is taking a cut of the proceeds.
 I don’t get to take a cut of that.
 So it’s not equitable, and that’s my complaint with it.
 I’m not saying that streaming might not be the way to go, and maybe it is the case, that artists have to adjust to this new world where they only make .0008 cents per song as opposed to 99 cents per song.
 Because that’s the difference.
 It would take me–I’d have to have millions and millions and millions of listens in order to make the same amount of money that I can make with just 10,000 listens on iTunes.

 CM: It’s insane!
 I can’t even wrap my brain around it, other than Spotify doesn’t seem to play ball fairly–I also noticed that there’s a lot of artists that didn’t make the deal with them and are absent from the stream.